Criteria for Success

 Do you really encourage people and bring out the best in them, or do you manage them through intimidation and threats?
 What motivation methods have you tried?
 Did they work?
 If so, for how long?

-Watch Out For… There is no quick fix.
-Changing employee behavior takes time and patience.
+Knowing how to motivate employees as a manager is a delicate thing.
 You will find that what works well for one person may not work for another.
 You may have to use “trial and error” until you identify and match the right method to the appropriate people.

 You also may have to face the unpleasant truth that no matter what you do, you might have some employees who refuse to change their behavior.
 If that is the case, you will have to “bite the bullet” and ask them to leave.
-It’s very demotivating to employees some do not cooperate perform according to agreed upon expectations.
+It’s very demotivating to employees when some do not cooperate or perform according to agreed-upon expectations.